minerllabs/minerl/docs/source/tutorials/custom_environments.rst

 Using the Environment
 ========================

-Now you need to solve it 🙂.
+Now you need to solve it 🙂

 Create a new Jupyter Notebook (or Python) file in the same folder.

-In order to make an instance of the MLG Water Bucket Gym, we'll need to register it with :code:`gym` then call :code:`gym.make`.
+In order to make an instance of the MLG Water Bucket Gym, we'll need to register it with :code:`gym` then call :code:`gym.make`

 .. code-block:: python